Skip to main content

 One of the most common infertility therapies consists of administering drugs that stimulate the activity of the ovaries and therefore the production of follicles.

-We speak of ovulation induction when the therapy aims to induce ovulation in women who would otherwise not ovulate, that is, who suffer from chronic anovulation.
-We speak of ovulation stimulation when the therapy aims to stimulate the production of follicles in women who would ovulate even without drugs.
-In this second case, for example, it may be women who suffer from oligomenorrhea and who therefore, since they ovulate less frequently than normal, are less likely to become pregnant.
+In this second case, for example, it could be women who suffer from oligomenorrhea and who therefore, since they ovulate less frequently than normal, are less likely to become pregnant.

-Gynecologists often suggest gentle stimulation even to women who ovulate normally, so that the ovaries produce more than one follicle and therefore increase the chances of conception.
+Gynecologists often recommend gentle stimulation even to women who ovulate normally, so that the ovaries produce more than one follicle and thus increase the chances of conception.

-The drugs used are Clomiphene and Gonadotropins.
-They are the same as those used in IVF, but at much lower doses, to prevent the formation of more than 2-3 follicles and the occurrence of a multiple pregnancy.
+The drugs used are clomiphene and gonadotropins.
+They are the same as those used in IVF, but at much lower doses, to prevent the formation of more than 2-3 follicles and thus increase the risk of multiple pregnancy.

-Precisely to monitor the quantity of follicles that have developed, as well as to establish the moment of ovulation, during therapy it is necessary to perform ultrasound monitoring, possibly accompanied by estradiol dosages.
+Precisely to monitor the number of follicles that have developed, as well as to establish the moment of ovulation, ultrasound monitoring must be performed during therapy, possibly accompanied by serial hormone tests.

 When monitoring indicates that ovulation is imminent, you can have targeted sexual intercourse or perform intrauterine insemination.